Schlavioner/gamma_flow/paper_JOSS/paper.md

 The derived decision boundary can then be implemented in the measurement pipeline by the user.

+Apart from the jupyter notebooks and python files described above, the project includes the following python files:
+- `globals.py`:
 # Acknowledgements

 We gratefully acknowledge the support provided by the Federal Ministry for the Environment, Nature Conservation